-When strolling through Japanese cities, you’ll often come across little shops with curious raccoon-like statues in front of them.
-These depict the tanuki, also called raccoon-dog due to various mistranslations, a curious animal that is native to Japan and the protagonist of a lot of myths and stories.
+When strolling through cities in Japan, you’ll often come across little shops with curious raccoon-like statues in front of them.
+These depict the Japanese tanuki, also called raccoon-dog due to various mistranslations, a curious animal that is native to Japan - and the protagonist of a lot of myths and stories.
 Let’s take a closer look!

 The Seat of a Tanuki’s Power: the Scrotum

 While leaves might be the source of the creature’s power, the true magic comes from a whole different body part – the scrotum.
 Being able to stretch and enlarge it to whatever size, this rather uncommon magical scrotum can be used for basically any purpose.

 Drawings and tales depict a tanuki making a boat out of its testicles to save people from a river, or to use it as a parachute or blanket.
 This is why a huge majority of tanuki statues feature this enlarged scrotum, as it is believed to be a good luck charm for business.

 With time, the malevolent tanuki evolved into a much tamer one.
 While still using their illusionary magic, they were rather seen as a mild annoyance than an actual danger, known for bothering travelers, hunters, or monks with harmless tricks.